C Programming for Embedded Systems

 C Programming for Embedded Systems provides an excellent full scope primer for any of the Doulos embedded system courses, or for anyone wishing to learn or use C in the context of embedded programming or hardware-software integration.

 Workshops comprise approximately 50% of class time and are based around carefully designed hands-on exercises to reinforce learning.
 Doulos is an independent company, enabling delegates to receive the benefit of objective tuition while learning in the context of their chosen tool chain.
-Public courses are currently taught using the Freescale Kinetis Design Studio IDE and the FRDM-KL46Z Freescale Freedom Development Board.
+Public courses are currently taught using the NXP MCUXpresso and the FRDM-KL46Z NXP Freedom Development Board.
 Each delegate will receive their own development board to take away and keep after the course.
 Other tool chains and development boards may be available on request for on-site team-based training.
 Please contact Doulos for further information.

 Who should attend?